Documenting the American South Logo

 ZENO PONDER:

-Oh yeh, I moved on up to $800, $850, $900 a month.
-He still got $65.
-So it doesn't take too much of that, you know, to make believers out of all of us.
-We buckled down for the duration.
-After the war was over I was offered a continued job, but I simply just wanted to get back to Madison county.
+After the war was over I was offered a continued job, but I simply just wanted to get back to Madison County.
 I wanted to get back to the country I loved, to the people I loved.
 And be my own boss, take my own chances, do my own gambling.
-So I came back to Madison county.
+So I came back to Madison County.

-BILL FINGER:
+WILLIAM FINGER:

-One thing I'm interested in at this point, going back to Madison county . . . well, several things.
+One thing I'm interested in at this point, going back to Madison County . . . well, several things.
 Your wife had been very independent for

 Page 15

 that time.
-She'd gotten a chemistry major in a field that is often male dominated.
+She'd gotten a chemistry major in a field that is often male-dominated.
 And she had worked, even taken over your job at one place.
-Was there any question, as there is now with lots of men and women who are both, have experienced professional situations, of the wife would go with her man.
-Did you talk about that at the time.
-She knew you loved Madison county, so that's where she wanted to go, too.
+Was there any question, as there is now with lots of men and women who are both, have experienced professional situations, of the wife would go with her man?
+Did you talk about that at the time?
+She knew you loved Madison County, so that's where she wanted to go, too.

 ZENO PONDER:

 Well, really, I guess at the time, unquestionably, we were both very much in love with each other.
 And I think I get your question.
 Nina Lou didn't hesitate to respect my judgment to work with me and go with me.
 Now she has influenced me, and she's tried to influence me along some lines which I just wouldn't accept.
 She thought I would have made an excellent salesman and she wanted me to get in to the furniture business.
 Her father had been a furniture man.
-Her grandfather—Rustin Furniture company.
+Her grandfather—Rustin Furniture Company.
 They had done real well in the furniture business.
-I told her, yes, I guess I could sell.
-You know.
+I told her, yes, I guess I could sell, you know.
 But I'm just not interested in selling.
 I like to produce.
 I like to farm.
 I like to see things grow.
 I like to gamble on the weather.
 I like to gamble on whether a calf will be born alive or dead.
 I don't want to sell a piece of furniture.

-BILL FINGER:
+WILLIAM FINGER:

 And she respected that?